Domain name: Domain name confusion

 Intercapping is often used to emphasize the meaning of a domain name, because DNS names are not case-sensitive.
 Some names may be misinterpreted in certain uses of capitalization.
 For example: Who Represents, a database of artists and agents, chose whorepresents.com, which can be misread.
 In such situations, the proper meaning may be clarified by placement of hyphens when registering a domain name.
 For instance, Experts Exchange, a programmers' discussion site, used expertsexchange.com, but changed its domain name to experts-exchange.com.

-Use in web site hosting
+Uses in website hosting

-The domain name is a component of a uniform resource locator (URL) used to access web sites, for example:
+The domain name is a component of a uniform resource locator (URL) used to access websites, for example: